martinlindhe/efyran/README.md

 in e4 it was changed to work with any spells, so you need to be explicit with the Summon filter.
 Example: "Molten Orb/NoAggro/Summon|Summon: Molten Orb"

---
-e3 has a concept of Bot Buffs and Group Buffs.
-We chose to instead implement a beg-for-buff system, which makes use of "buff groups" (tags mapping to multiple buffs).
-This setup allows for zero configuration auto buffing with default settings, while still allowing fine grained control where you need to.